N0taN3rd/Squidwarc/README.md

 Once Chrome has been started you can use `run-crawler.sh`  passing it `-c <path-to-config.json>`

 More information can be retrieved by using `-h` or `--help`

+Or if you want to use node directly

+`node --harmony index.js -c <path-to-config.json>`

 The `config.json` file example below is provided beside the two shell scripts without annotations as the annotations (comments) are not valid `json`